Li-Wanhua/AMS/Data_Preparation/optical_flow/README.md

 ----

 ## How to run the code
-1. Change the filepath in 'test_optical_flow.sh,train_optical_flow.sh,valid_optical_flow.sh' to your own filepath.
+1. Change the filepath in 'test_optical_flow.sh, train_optical_flow.sh, valid_optical_flow.sh' to your own filepath.
-2. input './test_optical_flow.sh', 'train_optical_flow.sh' and 'valid_optical_flow.sh'
+2. input './test_optical_flow.sh', './train_optical_flow.sh' and './valid_optical_flow.sh' and run.

 -----